0FFMIND/SummerController/Readme.md

 Unity Package Added: URDF package (https://github.com/Unity-Technologies/URDF-Importer) Then we could import Robot model from URDF
 · Create new folder called URDF to import ARM model into Unity
 Problem: ARM file is .xacro, and needs to be converted into .urdf form
-~~Solved: Run ROS command to convert Xacro to URDF,
+Solved: Run ROS command to convert Xacro to URDF,
 Use VMware workstation to create new ubuntu virtual machine,
-username: offmind password: 0*****, with c++ added.~~ (Discarded)
+username: offmind password: 0*****, with c++ added.
 ***
 -2023/7/20-
 Tasks done:
-· New Solution: Add Chocolately and install ROS noetic to Win10, create ROS.exe to run ROS command line in windows :
+· New Solution(in Windows, more convenience): Add Chocolately and install ROS noetic to Win10, create ROS.exe to run ROS command line in windows :
 rosrun xacro xacro --inorder -o C:\opt\ros\noetic\x64\share\ur3-noetic-devel\ur3_description\urdf\ur3.urdf C:\opt\ros\noetic\x64\share\ur3-noetic-devel\ur3_description\urdf\ur3.urdf.xacro
 For all urdf.xacro files
 Meet new problem: Some urdf.xacro files cannot transform into .xacro for error parameter